barimehdi77/42-cub3d/README.md

 # Till Now
-`NOTE: The project still under working so This's not The final result`
+`NOTE: The project still under working so This's not The final result` **What's New?**
+    -The Mandatory Part is Done Just need to be normed.
+    -HUD:
+        -The MiniMap is done
+        -need some other Things.
+    -Sprite:
+        -Now You can add More Then one sprite.
 # What is finished?
 - The Things that just finished
   1. [x] The walls are draw